We’re reader-supported. If you make a purchase using our links, we may earn a commission. We only feature brands with values that align with ours.

 Best for: Vegan alternative to popular brands like Nike.

-Other considerations: Some styles scuff easily.
+Drawbacks: Some styles scuff easily.

 Veja sneakers are instantly recognizable by the signature ‘V’ logo.